devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Advanced-Lab03_Deploy-APIM-on-K8s/step2/step2.md

     `git clone https://github.com/wso2/kubernetes-apim.git`{{execute}}

-    It will take 3 to 5 mins to compleat the server startup.
+    It will take 3 to 5 mins to complete the server startup.
     You could check the status of the pods using

     `kubectl get pods -n wso2am`{{execute}}